 - 2 quarts tomato juice or V-8 juice, may be low sodium

 Cut all vegetables into about 1/2 inch dice.
-Add all ingredients to a very large pan or stock pot and stir.
+Add all ingredients except the green beans to a very large pan or stockpot and stir.
 Bring to a boil, turn down to a good simmer and cover partially with a lid.
 Simmer about 35 – 45 minutes until vegetables are tender and done to your taste; stir once or twice as it cooks.
+When finished, add in the green beans to warm through.

 Since this is a very large pot of soup, it’s best to divide it into several containers to refrigerate.
 Keeps well for about a week in the fridge.
-Freezes very well.
+Freezes very well in either single serving or family-sized portions.

 |Amount Per Serving|